Progress Destroying Nature: Brazil Dam Fuels Fears For River - UrduPoint

 "Progress for us is having the forest, the animals, the rivers the way God made them.
 The progress white people believe in is totally different," says Juruna, 40.

-"They think they're doing good with this project, but they're destroying nature and hurting people, including themselves."
-Proposed in the 1970s, Belo Monte was authorized under ex-president Luiz Inacio Lula da Silva (2003-2010) -- who just won a new term in Brazil's October elections.
+"They think they're doing good with this project, but they're destroying nature and hurting people, including themselves." - Lula under scrutiny - Proposed in the 1970s, Belo Monte was authorized under ex-president Luiz Inacio Lula da Silva (2003-2010) -- who just won a new term in Brazil's October elections.

 As Lula, 77, prepares to take office again on January 1, the project is drawing fresh scrutiny from those hoping the veteran leftist will fulfill his promise to do a better job protecting the Amazon than outgoing President Jair Bolsonaro, who presided over a surge in deforestation.